-- You will be connecting a total of 4 USB cables to the PC, a power cord, and an audio cable.
-If your PC only has 3 USB ports on the back, there are 2 more on the front behind a door.
+- You will be connecting a total of 4 USB cables to the PC, 2 power cords (one for the PC and one for the cabinet), and an audio cable.
+If your PC only has 3 USB ports on the back, there are 2 more on the front (behind a door on some models).

-- The Purple and Green round connectors on your X-Arcade and inside the machine are not used!
+- The Purple and Green round PS/2 connectors are not used!

 - The green/white cable is not needed (for connecting coin door only), simply store it in the cabinet.